vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 ```
 --- type:BulletExercise lang:sql xp:100 key:9c11f67712
 ## BETWEEN (a rock and a hard place)
-Now you can practice using `BETWEEN`!
+It's your turn to practice using `BETWEEN`!

 *** =pre_exercise_code
 ```{python}